jennaramdenee/CV/README.md

 #### Javelin Group (December 2014 - November 2016)
 *Technology Consultant*

-Javelin Group is a boutique consultancy specialising in retail and consumer strategy, now part of Accenture Strategy as part of a recent acquisition.
-Worked within the technology consulting team as a consultant on IT strategy, technology selection and technology due diligence projects.
+Javelin Group is a boutique consultancy specialising in retail and consumer strategy, now part of Accenture Strategy following a recent acquisition.
+Worked within the Technology Consulting team as a consultant on IT strategy, technology selection and technology due diligence projects.

 #### Accenture (September 2011 - December 2014)
 *Business & Systems Integration Analyst*